Resources > Dementia Care

 December 18, 20259 min read

-"Dementia doesn't just change a person's memory; it changes their entire reality.
+"Dementia doesn't just change a person's memory.
+It changes their entire reality.
 How do we step into their world to provide safer, more compassionate care?"

 QUESTION FROM A READER